 A summary of the associated services provided to members can be found immediately below.
 A more detailed table can be found here.

-Anyone studying on a graduate level degree programme in any information and library related subject can benefit from discounted Student Membership.
+Anyone studying full time on a graduate level degree programme in any information and library related subject can benefit from discounted Student Membership.

 - Dedicated news email